Knowledge base

 [System.Windows.Forms.MessageBox]::Show("Done!
 All files processed.")

-Once your photos are ready, if there aren't too many of them (a few thousand items) and your Internet connection is suitable, you can simply open the Web app kDrive (online service kdrive.infomaniak.com) and choose to import the folder containing your photos to the desired location:
+Once your photos are ready, if their number is not too large (a few thousand items) and your Internet connection is suitable, you can simply open the Web app kDrive (online service ksuite.infomaniak.com/kdrive) and choose to import the folder containing your photos to the desired location:

-1. Click here to access the Web app kDrive Infomaniak (online service kdrive.infomaniak.com).
+1. Click here to access the Web app kDrive Infomaniak (online service ksuite.infomaniak.com/kdrive).

-2. Navigate to the location that will host your photos.
+2. Navigate to the location where your photos will be stored.

-3. Click on the New button at the top left.
+3. Click the New button in the top left corner.

 5. Select the folder containing your photos on your computer.

-6. Wait until your data has been fully imported (the activity log scrolls at the bottom right):
+6. Wait until your data is fully imported (the activity log scrolls at the bottom right):

 Otherwise, if you are synchronizing your data using the desktop app, simply place your photos in the folder structure of your kDrive folder on your computer.
 Synchronization will begin, and your photos will be securely sent to the Infomaniak servers.